Indianapolis Teen Challenge

 One time we had a girl leave the program because she resented the disciplined program life demanded there, and she went out to the streets and began to work as a prostitute for the local pimps.
 At that time we did not know what she was doing, and one day she came back claiming

-Below is the poem I spoke about when I ran from the pressures of ministry.
+Below is the poem I wrote about running from the pressures of the ministry in Indianapolis.